ManuelVs/PokerUtils/README.md

 # PokerUtils

-This repository contains the source code for all the exercises in HJA.
+This repository contains the source code for all the exercises of HJA.
 All files must be encoded in UTF-8.

 This project can be loaded in any IDE supporting gradle, like IntelliJ, VSCode...
 You can even use a simple text editor and use the `./gradlew` command!